megaease/easeagent/doc/development-guide.md

 ```

-In addition to the `easeagent-srv-name` response header, we also see another response header `easeagent-duration` indicating the response time of the request, which is achieved by adding another enhancement points `ResponseProcessPoints` and `ResponseDurationInterceptor`. if interested, please visit source code for details.
+In addition to the `easeagent-srv-name` response header, we also see another response header `easeagent-duration` indicating the response time of the request, which is achieved by adding another enhancement point `ResponseProcessPoints` and `ResponseDurationInterceptor`. if interested, please visit the source code for details.
 ```
 https://github.com/megaease/easeagent-test-demo/tree/master/simple-plugin
 ```

 When the plugin is integrated into the `plugins` subdirectory in the easeagent project source tree, it will be compiled into the easeagent-dep.jar package.

-In this simple plugin project, the `com.megaease.easeagent:plugin-api` dependency is wrapped in local maven repository which local in `simple-plugin/lib` directory, user can also download Easeagent source tree then install `plugin-api` module.
+In this simple plugin project, the `com.megaease.easeagent:plugin-api` dependency is wrapped in the local maven repository which locates in the `simple-plugin/lib` directory, user can also download the Easeagent source tree then install the `plugin-api` module.

 ```
 $ git clone https://github.com/megaease/easeagent.git